-The Department of Communities (the Department) recently released All Paths Lead to a Home: Western Australia’s 10-Year Strategy on Homelessness 2020–2030 (the Strategy), which sets out a vision where everyone has a safe place to call home and is supported to achieve stable and independent lives.
+The Department of Communities (the Department) released All Paths Lead to a Home: Western Australia’s 10-Year Strategy on Homelessness 2020–2030 (the Strategy) in December 2019, which set out a vision where everyone has a safe place to call home and is supported to achieve stable and independent lives.

 Achieving this vision and the outcomes set out in the Strategy requires meaningful change, over a long period of time across the system that impacts people experiencing homelessness.
 One of the priorities of the strategy is to develop a No Wrong Door approach.
-As a first step towards implementation of the Strategy, the Department is embarking on a process to co-design how a No Wrong Door system will be realised, moving from agreed principles into action.
+As a first step towards implementation of the Strategy, the Department embarked on a process to co-design how a No Wrong Door system is realised, moving from agreed principles into action.

-We are committed to working with a diverse representation of the those across homelessness to design the No Wrong Door system.
-The Department, in conjunction with the Centre for Social Impact UWA, will be utilising a co-design process for this decision making.
-This will build-on, rather than replicate, the work that has already been done in the sector, especially by the WA Alliance to End Homelessness.
+The Department, in conjunction with the Centre for Social Impact UWA, has been building on, rather than replicating, the work that has already been done in the sector, especially by the WA Alliance to End Homelessness.